mslusarz/csv-nix-tools/README.md

 List of files whose size is between 2000 and 3000 bytes (from the slowest to the fastest method):

 ```
-$ csv-ls -f size,name | csv-sqlite "select size, name from input where size > 2000 and size < 3000"
+$ csv-ls -c size,name | csv-sqlite "select size, name from input where size > 2000 and size < 3000"
 size:int,name:string
 2204,parse.h
 ```